Complex projective structures with maximal number of M\"obius transformations: An affine detour

 \section{An affine detour}

-In this section we cite some results available in the literature in order to describe the geometric features enjoyed by geometric structures with maximal group of automorphisms in the setting of affine geometry.
+In this section we gather some results available in the literature in order to describe the geometric features enjoyed by geometric structures with maximal group of automorphisms in the setting of affine geometry.